N3bby/mobiele-toepassingen_karavaan/domain/README.md

 ## 5. Remove a Trip

 Removing a `Trip` can be done by using the `removeTripById(tripId)` facade method, where `tripId` is the ID of the `Trip` you need to be removed.
-This method returns the amount of `Trip`s maintained by the `KaravaanService` after deletion.
+This method returns the amount of `Trips` maintained by the `KaravaanService` after deletion.

 ```javascript
 // Let's say that there are currently 3 Trips.